mwaeckerlin/mingw/README.md

 You can build any project, that is based on the [Bootstrap Build Environment](https://dev.marc.waeckerlin.org/redmine/projects/bootstrap-build-environment), i.e. my own projects:

     mkdir -p /tmp/build
-    docker run -it --rm -v /tmp/build:/workdir -u $(id -u) mwaeckerlin/mingw /build.sh -s https://dev.marc.waeckerlin.org/svn/mrw-c++/trunk -n mrw-c++ docker run -it --rm -v /tmp/build:/workdir -u $(id -u) mwaeckerlin/mingw /build.sh -s https://dev.marc.waeckerlin.org/svn/libxml-cxx/trunk -n libxml-cxx
+    docker run -it --rm -v /tmp/build:/workdir -u $(id -u) mwaeckerlin/mingw /build.sh -s https://dev.marc.waeckerlin.org/svn/mrw-c++/trunk -n mrw-c++ -z docker run -it --rm -v /tmp/build:/workdir -u $(id -u) mwaeckerlin/mingw /build.sh -s https://dev.marc.waeckerlin.org/svn/libxml-cxx/trunk -n libxml-cxx -z

 Now you find a zip file per library, containing the installation that you find in subdir `/tmp/build/usr`.
+If you don't need the zip file, just the subdir, then omit option `-z`.
 Subsequent builds also contain the depending libraries.
 If you don't want this behaviour, you can pass variables to docker build into different directories.
 For details, call e.g. `docker run [...] /build.sh --help`, then pass the variables for the build, e.g. specify a different target for the result, e.g. `docker run [...] -e PREFIX=otherdir mwaeckerlin/mingw /build.sh -s [...]`.
 Then you find the derieved objets in `otherdir`, and the zip file does not contain the depending libraries.

 Qt requires OpenSSL and ICU: